mugendi/pm2-deploy/README.md

 Now go to your project and create a **Deployment Configuration** file as detailed [here](https://pm2.keymetrics.io/docs/usage/deployment/) and [here](https://pm2.io/docs/runtime/guide/easy-deploy-with-ssh/).

-While in the project folder where your `ecosystem.config.js` is saved, run `pm2-deploy`
+While in the project folder where your `ecosystem.config.js` is saved, run `pm2-deploy`.

+Note, you can also run `pm2-deploy --setup` if the deployment is new and you would like to run `pm2 deploy production setup` first before `pm2 deploy production`.

 ## So what does the script do?